romanf-dev/magnesium-rs/README.md

 Simple hardware-assisted actor model implementation in Rust
 ===========================================================

+DRAFT

 Overview
 --------

 The framework relies on hardware features of the NVIC interrupt controller: the ability to set user-defined priorities to IRQs and possibility to trigger interrupts programmatically.
 Actor's priorities are mapped to interrupt vectors and interrupt controller acts as a hardware scheduler.
 Therefore, interrupts are used as 'execution engine' for actors with certain priority.
+The idea is to re-use unused IRQ vectors as application actors.

 When some event (hardware interrupt) occurs, it allocates and posts the message to a queue, this causes activation of the subscribed actor, moving the message into its incoming mailbox, moving the actor to the list of ready ones and also triggering interrupt vector corresponding to actor's priority.
 The hardware automatically transfers control to the activated vector, its handler then calls framework's function 'schedule' which eventually calls activated actors.